nepixl/raid-pokemon-bot/README.md

 Example input: `/gym Siegessäule`

 # Debugging

 Check your bot logfile and other related log files, e.g. apache/httpd log, php log, and so on.

 # TODO:

 * New gyms: Adding gyms to database without creating a raid via /raid
-* Preferred pokemon raid boss: When multiple level 5 raids are available, e.g. Lugia and Zapdos, add buttons to tell that you're coming a) only if Lugia, b) only if Zapdos, c) independently of the pokemon
 * Delete incomplete raids automatically: When a bot user starts to create a raid via /start, but does not finish the raid creation, incomplete raid data is stored in the raids table.
 A method to automatically delete them without interfering with raids just being created would be nice.